-The project proposes to demolish the existing buildings and replace them with a new 2-story 37,118 sq. ft. gym/locker room building and a 2080 sq. ft. fitness/weight room building.
-Demolition activities would occur over a 1-month period.
+The project proposes to demolish the existing buildings and replace them with a new 2-story 37,118 sq. ft. gym/locker room building with a capacity of 1030 (for a basketball game).
+This capacity would be reached 3-5 times/year, during school hours.
+The proposed gym replacement project is described below and shown in Figures 3 and 4.

-The new gym would include basketball courts, locker rooms, a wrestling room, team rooms, bathrooms, showers, concession stand, a classroom, and storage rooms (see Figures 3 and 4).
+The new gym would include basketball courts, locker rooms, a wrestling room, team rooms, bathrooms, showers, concession stand, and storage rooms.
 The basketball courts would include interior public address systems for games, and exterior safety lighting.
-The fitness/weight building would be a single-story building connected to the gym building via a covered walkway.
 The maximum heights of the proposed buildings would be 48 feet.